Members of the New Canaan Country School Class of 2025 included:

-For more than 100 years, Country School has provided an intentional journey that balances strong academic preparation with social emotional development for children age 3 through grade 9.
+For more than 100 years, Country School has provided an intentional journey that balances strong academic preparation with social-emotional development for children age 3 through Grade 9.
 The result is alumni who are confident leaders and bold thinkers, prepared to contribute to their next school and beyond.

 Class of 2024 Secondary School Destinations

-Berkshire School
+Westover School

-Brunswick School
+King School

-Canterbury School
+Millbrook School

 Deerfield Academy